andrea-maiolo/epicode-Capstone/README.md

 | `/booking`         | `GET`  | Retrieve all bookings (Admin View).               | Required (Admin)        |
 | `/admin/rooms`     | `POST` | Create or update a room (Admin Management).       | Required (Admin)        |

+**For the backend you can find the folder here https://github.com/andrea-maiolo/epicode-Capstone-backend**
 ---

 ## 👤 Development & Contribution